darayavahushh/Mania-Drifters/README.md

 # Mania-Drifters

-### Mania Drifters is an Android game developed by a small and slick team called CodeInvaders II.
+### Mania Drifters is an Android game developed by a small and slick team called Mobileverse.

 The game involves [drifting, drifting and more drifting](https://www.youtube.com/watch?v=D9-voINFkCg) around an unbelievable beautiful scenery with different kinds of obstacles.
 The game tries to bring together car lovers’ community under the same screen.
 We got a choice for everyone:
   - classic enthusiasts